-- 5. The property manager shall provide an explanation of the lease provisions either prior to move-in or at the time of move-in. - 6.
-Residents are not permitted to allow roomers or boarders to occupy their apartment.
-Violation of this provision is grounds for lease termination. - Residents are prohibited from installing their own locks on RRHA apartment doors. - Premises must be used as the only private residence of the family.
+- 6. Residents are not permitted to allow roomers or boarders to occupy their apartment.
+Violation of this provision is grounds for lease termination. - 7.
+Residents are prohibited from installing their own locks on RRHA apartment doors. - Premises must be used as the only private residence of the family.
 RRHA may, by prior written approval, consent to Tenant's use of the unit for legal profitmaking activities subject to the RRHA's policy on such activities and other applicable law.